Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Observation and Insight

 $\bullet$~It requires the gradient-based optimization to initiate from more random points to find an optimum near the trigger-inserted data point;

-$\bullet$~When the optimization process comes close to the trigger-inserted point, it needs to use a small updating step to ensure that the gradient-based search does not jump over the optimum. (see Fig.\ref{fig:hole}).
+$\bullet$~When the optimization process comes close to the trigger-inserted point, it needs to use a small updating step to ensure that the gradient-based search does not jump over the optimum.

 In Sections \ref{subsec: Gradient Shaping}, we will describe the method to implement the backdoor attack based on this intuition.
 Our method, \ourmethod{}, follows a general data poisoning threat model as assumed by BadNet~\cite{badnet}, in which the adversary does not need to access (or even control) the training process but only needs to contaminate a small fraction of poisoning data (containing the trigger) into the training dataset.
-Both the theoretical analysis (Section \ref{sec:theory}) and the evaluation results (Section \ref{sec:eval}) show that our method can introduce backdoors that are more likely to evade state-of-the-art backdoor defense methods using trigger inversion algorithms.
+Both the theoretical analysis (Section ~\ref{sec:theory}) and the evaluation results (Section ~\ref{sec:Against Detection}) show that our method can introduce backdoors that are more likely to evade state-of-the-art backdoor defense methods using trigger inversion algorithms.

-\subsection{Gradient Shaping (\ourmethod{})}
+\section{Gradient Shaping (\ourmethod{})}